-Additionally, the Organization has board-designated net assets without donor restrictions that, while the Organization does not intend to spend these for purposes other than identified, the amounts could be made available for current operations with board approval if necessary.
+Additionally, the Organization has board-designated net assets without donor restrictions that, while the Organization does not intend to spend for purposes other than identified, could be made available for current operations with board approval if necessary.
 The board-designated net assets consist of an emergency and stabilization fund and funds functioning as an endowment.

-In the budget for the upcoming fiscal year ending September 30, 2024, the board has authorized \$490,000 from the emergency and stabilization fund and \$1,173,000 from the quasi endowment to stabilize programs in the upcoming year.
+In the budget for the fiscal year ended September 30, 2024, the board authorized \$490,000 from the emergency and stabilization fund and \$1,173,000 from the quasi endowment to stabilize programs in 2024.
+In the budget for the upcoming fiscal year ending September 30, 2025, the board has authorized \$4,781,000 from the quasi endowment to stabilize programs in the upcoming year.